-A persistent lack of oral hygiene and routine dental care cause tooth decay.
+A persistent lack of oral hygiene and routine dental care causes tooth decay.
 To help protect your oral health, be sure to visit your dentist in Indianapolis at least twice a year for a dental health checkup and professional teeth cleaning.

 Treatment For Tooth Cavities